All posts

 Signature authority: the overlooked trigger

-FBAR filing is not limited to accounts the LLC owns.
-It extends to accounts over which the LLC — or anyone acting on behalf of the LLC — has signature authority or other authority to control the disposition of assets.
+FBAR doesn't just cover accounts the LLC owns.
+It also covers accounts where the LLC, or anyone acting for the LLC, has signature authority or control over the money.

-Scenario 1: The founder opens a personal bank account in Portugal for living expenses.
-The founder is the sole member of a US LLC.
-The founder has signature authority over the Portuguese account.
-Both the founder individually and the LLC (through the founder's authority) may have reporting obligations.
+Scenario 1: You open a personal bank account in Portugal for living expenses.
+You're the sole member of a US LLC.
+You have signature authority over the Portuguese account.
+Both you individually and the LLC (through your authority) may have reporting obligations.

-Scenario 2: The LLC contracts with a payment agent in another country who holds funds on the LLC's behalf before remitting them.
-If the LLC has authority to direct those funds, the account held by the agent may be reportable.
+Scenario 2: Your LLC uses a payment agent in another country who holds funds before remitting them.
+If the LLC can direct those funds, that account may be reportable.

-Scenario 3: The founder is added as a signatory on a business partner's foreign account for operational purposes.
-Even if no LLC funds flow through the account, the signature authority alone triggers the reporting obligation.
+Scenario 3: You get added as a signatory on a business partner's foreign account for operational reasons.
+No LLC funds ever touch it.
+Doesn't matter.
+The signature authority alone triggers the obligation.

-The signature authority question is: can this person direct funds into or out of this account?
-If yes, the account is reportable by that person (and potentially by the entity they act on behalf of).
+The test is simple: can this person direct funds into or out of this account?
+If yes, it's reportable.

 FinCEN Form 114 vs. Form 8938